• Free shipping on all orders

 a siamese cat playing with a wand toy

 It may seem fun when your cat is a kitten to play with the tiny tike with your hands.
-We should note that any unwanted behavior from kittenhood will likely carry over into adulthood, and if you don’t correct bad behavior in your kitten, be prepared to figure out how to do this when your cat is an adult.
-Now, back to your hands.
-Instead of using your hands, ensure you have plenty of cat toys for your cat to play with.
-Your cat will understand they can bite at the toy, but not your hand.
+But you should note that any unwanted behavior from kittenhood will likely carry over into adulthood, and if you don’t correct bad behavior in your kitten, be prepared to figure out how to do this when your cat is an adult.
+So, instead of using your hands, ensure you have plenty of cat toys for your cat to play with.
+Your pet will understand they can bite at the toy, but not your hand.

 6. Reward Good Behavior

-Now that your cat is not biting, reward your cat for the desired behavior.
-Using positive reinforcement is a true and tried method that will give you the results you want.
-Never hit your cat, grab by the scruff of the neck, or yell, as these types of behaviors will only make your cat afraid of you, which will get you nowhere.
-If your cat likes treats, give them one when they don’t bite you to show they are on the right track.
+Now that your cat is not biting, reward them for the desired behavior.
+Using positive reinforcement is a true-and-tried method that will give you the results you want.
+Never hit your cat, grab them by the scruff of the neck, or yell, as these types of behaviors will only make your cat afraid of you, which will get you nowhere.
+If your cat likes treats, give them one when they don’t bite you, to show them that they are on the right track.

 7. Hire a Professional